 NABERS rating Performance comparison

-6 stars Market leading waste management
+6 stars ★★★★★ Market leading waste management

-5 stars Excellent waste management
+5 stars ★★★★ Excellent waste management

 3 stars ★★★ Market average waste management

-An accredited NABERS waste rating is awarded when the National Administrator certifies a rating completed by an Assessor.
+An accredited NABERS Waste Rating is awarded when the National Administrator certifies a rating completed by an Assessor.
 The National Administrator may independently audit the rating and assist in resolving complex technical issues.

-This document contains Rules for Assessors on the topic of waste measurements for office buildings.
+This document contains Rules for Assessors conducting a Waste Rating for Offices.
 It is intended that this document be read alongside NABERS The Rules - Waste.